Bucharest University of Economic Studies (ASE)

 – 10 doctoral programs, available also in English, French or German: Accounting; Business administration; Business law; Cybernetics and Statistics; Economics; International business and economics; Finance; Economic informatics; Management; Marketing.

-Our university welcomes each year more than 800 degree-seeking foreign students, thus of entire annual cohorts 3.5% being international students.
+Our university welcomes each year over 800 degree-seeking foreign students that represents 3,5% of annual student cohorts.

 Organisation of Studies